Crete Tourist Spots, Best Activities to do, and Places to Visit in Crete

 Hike at Samaria Gorge

-Check out old buildings at Rethymno.
+Check out the old buildings in Rethymno.

 Admire art at the Heraklion Archaeological Museum